 3. Business Manager’s Report and Finances

 d.
-Cash Flow & Investment Recommendation – November
+Cash Flow & Investment Recommendation – March through May

 4. Personnel Changes Report

 C. PRESIDENT’S BUSINESS

 2. Department Report – Donna Mitschelen, Osolo Branch Supervisor

 1. Job Description revision: Branch YPS Librarian

 2. Addition to “Organization-Wide Expectations” on all job descriptions